Mid+One

 However, they cannot be deployed in Production or used by Financial Institutions.
 If you're out of range, there are plenty of ways to optimize your code to meet the 20ms threshold.

-Mid+One is likely to evolve into a live Crunch.
-We will go through a first 2 months test phase called "Rally" in order to ensure both problem statement, data and models integrity.
+Mid+One is going to evolve into a live Crunch.
+We went through a first 2 months test phase called "Rally" in order to ensure both problem statement, data and models integrity.

 This package is intended to make life simpler for those participating in Mid+One.